June Carter Cash: Personal life

 Carter was married three times and had one child with each husband.
 All three of her children went on to have successful careers in country music.
-She was married first to country singer Carl Smith from July 9, 1952, until their divorce in 1956.
-Together, they wrote "Time's A-Wastin".
+She married her first husband, country singer Carl Smith, on July 9, 1952; they divorced in 1956.
+Together they wrote "Time's A-Wastin".
 They had a daughter, Rebecca Carlene Smith, known professionally as Carlene Carter, a country musician.

-Carter's second marriage was to Edwin "Rip" Nix, a former football player and police officer, on November 11, 1957.
-They had a daughter, Rosie Nix Adams, on July 13, 1958, who became a country/rock singer.
-The couple divorced in 1966.
-Their daughter died in 2003, at the age of 45, from accidental carbon monoxide poisoning in a school bus that had been converted into a campervan.
+Carter married her second husband, Edwin "Rip" Nix, a police officer and former football player, on November 11, 1957.
+Their daughter, Rosie Nix Adams, was born on July 13, 1958, and became a country and rock singer.
+The couple divorced in 1966 because of Carter's affair with Johnny Cash.

 Carter and the entire Carter Family had performed with Johnny Cash for a number of years.
-In 1968, Cash proposed to Carter during a live performance at the London Ice House in London, Ontario.
+In 1968, Cash proposed to Carter during a live performance at the London Ice House, then known as "Treasure Island Gardens", or simply "The Gardens", in London, Ontario.
 They married on March 1 in Franklin, Kentucky.
-They had one son, John Carter Cash, who is a musician, songwriter, and producer.
+They had one son, John Carter Cash, who became a musician, songwriter, and producer.
 The couple remained married until her death in May 2003, four months before Cash died.

-She also gained four stepdaughters from her third husband's previous marriage to Vivian Liberto, including Cindy and Rosanne.
+She also gained four stepdaughters from Cash's previous marriage to Vivian Liberto, including Cindy and Rosanne.

-Carter's distant cousin, the 39th U.S. president Jimmy Carter, became closely acquainted with Cash and Carter and maintained their friendship throughout their lifetimes.
-In a June 1977 speech, Jimmy Carter acknowledged that June Carter was his distant cousin.
+Carter's distant cousin, 39th U.S. president Jimmy Carter, became closely acquainted with Cash and Carter and maintained their friendship throughout their lifetimes.
+In a June 1977 speech, Jimmy acknowledged that Carter was his distant cousin.

-Carter was a longtime supporter of SOS Children's Villages.
-In 1974, the Cashes donated money to help build a village near their home in Barrett Town, Jamaica, which they visited frequently, playing the guitar and singing songs to the children in the village.

 Carter also had close relationships with a number of entertainers, including Audrey Williams, James Dean, Patsy Cline, Loretta Lynn, Jessi Colter, Kris Kristofferson, Willie Nelson, Elvis Presley, Robert Duvall, and Roy Orbison.

 At the end of her life, she and her husband attended the First Baptist Church in Hendersonville, Tennessee.